STEP 3: INSTALL the Department of Defense (DoD) CERTIFICATES

 InstallRoot is created by DISA for Windows computers, if you have any problems with this file, please contact them.

-NOTE: If you do not want to install the InstallRoot program, you can install the certificates manually by, following these instructions.
+NOTE: If you do not want to install the InstallRoot program, or having problems with the InstallRoot file, you can install the certificates manually by, following these instructions.

-(It is the same file [except for .zip version] from 3 different web locations, in the event one of the links don't work)
+(It is the same file [except for .zip version] from two different servers, in the event one of the links don't work)

 Select Next >